RealConrad/42so-long/README.md

 ## Installation
 ### Installing Dependencies
-Ensure you have cmake installed.
+Ensure you have *cmake* and *glfw* installed.
 You can check via: `cmake --version`.
 If there is a version number, you good to go.
 **<h4>For macOS:</h4>**
   - Install brew if you don't have it:
 ```bash